dzenand/UIAComWrapper/README.md

-####Description
+###Description

-UIAComWrapper is a clone from http://uiacomwrapper.codeplex.com/ The main goal for this repo is to add support for Windows 8.1, and keep the library up to date with latest UI Automation Native API.
+UIAComWrapper is a clone of [UI Automation COM-to-.NET Adapter](http://uiacomwrapper.codeplex.com/) The main goal for this repo is to add support for Windows 8.1, and keep the library up to date with latest UI Automation COM API.

-#####Changelog
+The UI Automation classes are documented under the [UI Automation Community Promise](http://msdn.microsoft.com/en-us/windows/bb892133.aspx).

+#####Features

 - .NET 4.5 Support
 - Windows 8.1 Support
-- Implementation cleanup